 You must document in writing the CCPs and critical limits for each process approach category in your food safety program and in each site plan.
 Each of the three processes in the process approach has specific CCPs (such as cooking, cooling, hot holding, cold holding, and reheating).
 The CCPs for each of the processes will remain the same regardless of the menu item.
 However, the critical limits will vary, depending upon the menu item and the recipe used to prepare each item.
-Critical limits for cooking, hot holding, and reheating are demonstrated on the Temperature Rules chart on the following page.
+Critical limits for cooking, hot holding, and reheating are demonstrated on the following Temperature Rules chart

 TEMPERATURE RULES!
-Cooking for Food Service

-Minimum Temperatures and Holding Times

-- Poultry-chicken, turkey, duck, goose-whole, parts, or ground - Soups, stews, stuffing, casseroles, mixed dishes - Stuffed meat, poultry, fish, and pasta - Leftovers (to reheat) - Food, covered, cooked in microwave oven (hold cover 2 minutes after removal)

-- Hamburger, meatloaf, and other ground meats - Eggs, any type

-- Beef, corned beef, pork, ham-roasts (hold 4 minutes) - Beef, lamb, veal, pork-steaks or chops - Fish and shellfish, any type - Fresh shell eggs-broken, cooked, and served immediately

-- Ham, cooked-packaged in USDA-inspected plants to reheat (all others to 165°F) - Fruits and vegetables that are cooked
+Cooking for Food Service Minimum Temperatures and Holding Times 165°F (15 seconds) • Poultry-chicken, turkey, duck, goose-whole, parts, or ground • Soups, stews, stuffing, casseroles, mixed dishes \Reheat Foods to the • Stuffed meat, poultry, fish, and pasta Proper Temperature! • Leftovers (to reheat) • Food, covered, cooked in microwave oven (hold cover • Reheat food within 2 hours to an 2 minutes after removal) internal temperature of 165°F for 160°F (15 seconds) 15 seconds. · Hamburger, meatloaf, and other ground meats • Discard foods not reheated to 165°F • Eggs, any type within 2 hours.
+145°F (15 seconds) • Beef, corned beef, pork, ham-roasts (hold 4 minutes)\ Hold All Hot Food at 135°F or • Beef, lamb, veal, pork-steaks or chops Above • Fish and shellfish, any type After Cooking! • Fresh shell eggs-broken, cooked, and served immediately 140°F (15 seconds) • Ham, cooked-packaged in USDA-inspected plantsto reheat (all others to $165^{\circ}F$ ) • Fruits and vegetables that are cooked

-Reheat Foods to the Proper Temperature!

-- Reheat food within 2 hours to an internal temperature of 165°F for 15 seconds. - Discard foods not reheated to 165°F within 2 hours.

-Hold All Hot Food at 135°F or Above After Cooking!